deephaven/deephaven-core/pyclient/README.md

 session.bind_table(name="MyTable", table=table)
 ```

 This is the general flow of how the Python client interacts with Deephaven.
 You create a table (new or existing), execute some operations on it, and then bind it to Deephaven.

-If you don’t bind the table, it will not be updated in Deephaven.
+Binding the table gives it a named reference on the Deephaven server.

 ## Execute a query on a table